panharithan/recommendation-system/README.md

 FROM_NAME="[Your name]"
 ```

-**IMPORTANT** Protect .env file by creating file .htaccess at the same level.
+**IMPORTANT** Protect .env file and script.sql from public view by creating file .htaccess at the same level.

 **.htaccess**
 ```